Wheel of Fortune (American game show): Broadcast history

 The popularity of Wheel of Fortune has led it to become a worldwide franchise, with over forty known adaptations in international markets outside the United States.
-Versions of the show have existed in such countries as Australia, Brazil, Denmark, France, Germany, Italy, Malaysia, New Zealand, the Philippines, Poland, Russia, Spain, the United Kingdom, and Vietnam.
+Versions of the show have existed in such countries as Australia, Brazil, Czech Republic, Denmark, France, Germany, Italy, Malaysia, New Zealand, the Philippines, Poland, Russia, Spain, the United Kingdom, and Vietnam.
 The American version of Wheel has honored its international variants with an occasional theme of special weeks known as "Wheel Around the World", the inaugural episode of which aired when the 23rd syndicated season premiered on September 12, 2005.

 Between September 1997 and January 1998, CBS and Game Show Network concurrently aired a special children's version of the show titled Wheel 2000.
 It was hosted by David Sidoni, with Tanika Ray providing voice and motion capture for a CGI hostess named "Cyber Lucy".
 Created by Scott Sternberg, the spin-off featured special gameplay in which numerous rules were changed.
 For example, the show's child contestants competed for points and prizes instead of cash, with the eventual winner playing for a grand prize in the bonus round.

 Celebrity Wheel of Fortune

-In November 2020, ABC ordered a prime time spin-off show, Celebrity Wheel of Fortune, with Richards as executive producer and Sajak and White as hosts, which premiered on January 7, 2021.
-Each hour-long episode consists of two complete games each consisting of three rounds, along with toss-ups and a bonus round in each game.
-The game features modified rules, including an additional cash bonus for each puzzle solved by a celebrity: $5,000 in Round 1, $10,000 in Round 2, and $20,000 in Round 3.
-Games in this format are played entirely for cash, with all winnings donated to a charity selected by that celebrity.
-In May 2021, ABC renewed Celebrity Wheel of Fortune for a second season, which premiered on September 26, 2021.
-In May 2022, ABC renewed Celebrity Wheel of Fortune for a third season, which premiered on September 25, 2022.